Roof for House: Types of Roofing Materials

 Solid slabs or lattices act as a basis.
 They are usually laid on top of the load-bearing elements of the roof: rafters or beams.

-The roof is mounted on top of this base, and for it can be used:
+The roof is mounted on top of this base, and it can be used:

 Depending on the design features the roofing can be artificial or rolled.
 This classification is determined by the type of raw material used in its manufacture: